bumble-tech/appyx/documentation/basics/nodes-and-routing.md

 <img src="https://i.imgur.com/8gy3Ghb.gif" width="200"> <img src="https://i.imgur.com/N8rEPrJ.gif" width="200">

+Here:

-The back stack illustrates adding and removing child `Nodes` as well as moving them on and off the screen.
+- `Back stack` illustrates adding and removing child `Nodes`
-Tiles illustrates changing the state of children and removing them from the `ParentNode`.
+- `Tiles` illustrates changing the state of children and removing them from the `ParentNode`

-## Routing: local bits of navigation

-All `ParentNodes` have the option to achieve this dynamism by utilising [Routing sources](../routingsources/index.md) such as the back stack.
-Put simply:

-- A routing is a relation to a child `Node`
-- Since `Nodes` are composed and routing exist on every level, the sum total of those relations define which components are active and what part of the application the user sees
-- A routing change will look like a piece of navigation happening to the user of the app
+These are just two examples, you're of course not limited to using them.

-## Benefits of routing
+## Summary

-Following from the above:
+A summary of Appyx's approach to apps:

+- Compose your app out of components with their own lifecycles and state
-- Navigation is broken down to individual pieces of routing
+- Navigation is local, broken down to individual pieces of routing
-- Routing, as this piece of navigation is now the responsibility of the individual `ParentNode`
-- Navigation is now business-logic driven
+- Navigation is business-logic driven
+- Navigation is stateful
-- Navigation is now unit-testable
+- Navigation is unit-testable
+- You're free to implement your own navigation engines by utilising routing sources
-- You can avoid global navigation concerns, like shared modules needing to know about the application, or the application needing to know about all its possible modules
+- Avoid global navigation concerns, like shared modules needing to know about the application, or the application needing to know about all its possible modules